ClearingHouse/ClearingHouse/README.md

 blocks.
 Bet Matches expire 2016 blocks after a block is seen with a block timestamp after its deadline.

 Betting fees are proportional to the initial wagers, not the earnings.
+They are taken from, not added to, the quantities wagered.

 * Because of the block time, and the non‐deterministic way in which transactions are ordered in the blockchain, all contracts must be not be